lorenzosani/piratoon/README.md

 ## Develop the game

-The game is being developed in Unity 2D, using the C# language.
-Please find more documentation in each script folder.
+The game is being developed in Unity (v2019.3), using the C# language (more documentation in the Scripts folder).

 The game makes use of a Microsoft PlayFab backend, which mainly handles authentication, data storage and multiplayer.
 Please find the PlayFab documentation [here](https://docs.microsoft.com/en-us/gaming/playfab/).